tunefish/xposed-okhttp-logger/README.md

  5. Get the implementations of `execute()` and `enqueue(Callback c)` in `RealCall`, which have the same name as their abstract declaration in the `Call` interface.

+ 6. (Old versions of OkHttp only: Find the `okhttp3.Request` class based on the fact it has no superclass and the field types in the `RealCall` class).
+ Then, find the `originalRequest` field of the `RealCall` class based on its type.

- 6. Find the `okhttp3.HttpUrl` class based on one of its method's return type `java.net.URI`.
+ 7. Find the `okhttp3.HttpUrl` class based on one of its method's return type `java.net.URI`.
  No other class in the package uses this class.
 Given the `HttpUrl` class we can finally find the `url` field in `okhttp3.RealCall`.
  In order to reduce the number of classes we have to check, we can limit the search to all class types of the fields in `okhttp3.Request`.
  This means that we will only search `okhttp3.CacheControl`, `okhttp3.Headers`, `okhttp3.HttpUrl` and `okhttp3.RequestBody`.